All Episodes Plain Text

 There are two things that I'm interested in.

-A president who has been indicted and convicted.
+A president who's been indicted and convicted.

 His interest in law enforcement.